Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/resource-type.md

     </File>

-- In this example, use the following command to exclude multiple resource types such as data tests and models in your build process:
+- In this example, use the following command to exclude multiple resource types such as data tests and models from your build process:

     <File name='Usage'>